Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Introduction

 More recently, \citet{linxiaojing_locallrd_2025} presented three local broad-line LRDs with V-shaped spectra at $z\approx0.1-0.2$.
 These LRDs have low metallicities similar to high-$z$ counterparts, have weak high-ionization lines, and their V-shaped turnover points are close to the Balmer limit.
 In addition, two of these LRDs show clear Balmer absorptions, making them the best local LRD candidates thus far.

 We have independently identified the brightest and also the lowest redshift LRD present in \citet{linxiaojing_locallrd_2025}'s sample.
-In this work, we present an independent analysis of this local LRD, SDSS J102530.29+140207.3 (hereafter \target).
+In this work, we present a \redtxt{detailed} analysis of this local LRD, SDSS J102530.29+140207.3 (hereafter \target).
 We provide a detailed panchromatic view on \target with the goal of demonstrating its similarities to high-redshift LRDs and how it provides new insights into the nature of the LRD population.
 The structure of the manuscript is as follows.
 In Sections~\ref{sec:data} and \ref{sec:method}, we present the data we used for \target and our spectral measurements.
 In Section~\ref{sec:lrd_com}, we compare the observations of \target with those of high-$z$ LRDs.
 In Section~\ref{sec:bh_params}, we perform emission-line and absorption-line diagnostics of \target.
 We discuss the physical interpretations of the panchromatic spectrophotometric data of \target in Section~\ref{sec:sed}, and discuss issues with the derived stellar mass and energy budget in Section~\ref{sec:discuss}.
 We draw our conclusions in Section~\ref{sec:conclude}.
 Throughout this work, we assume a flat $\rm \Lambda CDM$ cosmology with $h=0.674$ and $\Omega _{\rm m} = 0.315$ \citep{planck2020}.
-All magnitudes are given in the AB system and wavelengths are given in air.
+All magnitudes are given in the AB system and wavelengths are given in air. \redtxt{All observations are corrected for Galactic extinction using the \citet{Schlafly_2011} dust map and a \citet{Fitzpatrick_1999} extinction curve with $R_{\rm V}=3.1$. }